plentymarkets/plentyshop-pwa/guide/setup/deployment.md

 This guide describes how to deploy your app on your live domain.
 The setup consists of three parts.

-1. Register the app in your plentysystems system.
+1. Register the app in your PlentyONE system.
 Registering the app generates authentication credentials.
 2. Add the credentials to your GitHub repository.
-3. Upload the app to plentysystems.
+3. Upload the app to PlentyONE.

 The following sections describe the steps in detail.

-## plentysystems system
+## PlentyONE system

-1. Log into your plentysystems system.
+1. Log into your PlentyONE system.
 2. Go to **CMS » Deployment**.
 3. Click on :heavy_plus_sign: to add a new application.
 4. Fill in the required information.